Bylaws

 2. No Member of a Standing Committee may serve more than two consecutive three-year terms, but an individual may serve as a consultant if it is believed he/she has special expertise that would continue to help the Committee beyond the individual’s term.
 In such capacity, he/she shall have no committee vote.

-Section 10.4 Audit Committee: The Audit Committee shall assist the CSS Board of Directors in ensuring compliance with legal and ethical standards and in selecting and hiring of the internal and independent auditors.
+Section 10.3 Audit Committee: As needed, the Board of Directors will appoint an ad hoc Audit Committee to assist the Board of Directors in ensuring compliance with legal and ethical standards and in selecting and hiring of the internal and independent auditors.

 ARTICLE 11: FINANCES, DUES, AND ASSESSMENTS